 Camping is one of our favorite ways to spend a summer weekend in Montana.
 Whether you set-up camp by a lake, nestled in the trees or on the banks of a river, you know it’s summer in Montana when you’re sitting around the campfire.
 So where are the best places to camp in and around Bozeman?
-Here are eight of the best campgrounds near Bozeman, Montana.
+Here are the best campgrounds near Bozeman, Montana.

 Known as “Bozeman’s Backyard”, Hyalite Canyon is where many of us go when we are looking for a campsite close to town.
 Located just 20 minutes south of town, Hyalite is the perfect escape with tons of hiking trails, fishing on Hyalite Creek and of course, the beautiful Hyalite Reservoir.

 There are three major campgrounds in Hyalite Canyon, all with water and outhouse services.
 Langhor Campground is approximately 5 miles up the canyon and offers 19 campsites nestled along the banks of Hyalite Creek.
 Another 4.5 miles up the canyon will bring you to the north end of Hyalite Reservoir, following the road as it wraps around the east side of the reservoir will bring you to Hood Creek Campground.
 Hood Creek is the largest of all Hyalite Campgrounds with 25 sites plus a group site and 3 picnic areas.
 One mile further up the road you will find Chisholm Campground with 10 campsites.
-It’s a stunning setting on the banks of the reservoir where you can enjoy paddle boarding, canoeing and fishing.
+It’s a stunning setting on the banks of the reservoir where you can enjoy paddle boarding, canoeing, and fishing.
 A handful of these sites can be reserved but many are first come first serve.

 Another great camping option close to Bozeman are the Bridger Mountains.
 With amazing views and many hiking trails, this is a great place to set-up camp for the weekend.
 There are two campgrounds in the Bridger Mountains, the Battle Ridge Campground and Fairy Lake Campground.
 Located just over five miles north of Bridger Bowl, the Battle Ridge Campground has 13 first come, first serve sites.
 There are no water services here and no trash pickup so what you bring in, you better bring out!